ejplatform/ej-server/docs/dev-docs/social-login.rst

 Social Login
 ============

-Users can login to EJ with Twitter or Facebook, too.
+Users can login to EJ with Twitter, Facebook or Google, too.
 In order to do that, you need to prepare the environment and to create the social apps on the respective social networks.